particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 Returns `SYSTEM_ERROR_NONE` (0) on success, or a non-zero error code.

-If you have have external hardware you want to power down in sleep mode, for example, this callback is a good place to do it.
-You should turn it back on in both the sleep cancel and wake callbacks.

 Any lengthy operations should be done in the `registerSleepPrepare` callback instead of the `registerSleep` callback.
 The reason is that the sleep duration is calculated after sleep prepare, so preparation steps will not cause the sleep time to drift.

-If you wish to update the sleep duration to allow for a short wake cycle, you should do it from the sleep prepare callback.
+If you wish to update the sleep duration to allow for a short wake cycle, you must do it from the sleep prepare callback.
 You cannot set the sleep duration from the final sleep callback.
 An example of this can be found in the [short wake with less frequent publish example](/tutorials/asset-tracking/tracker-sleep/#frequent-short-wake-with-less-frequent-publish).

 ---